 Distraught, Tubman reported a vision of God, after which she joined the Underground Railroad and began guiding other escaped slaves to Maryland.
 Tubman regularly took groups of escapees to Canada, distrusting the United States to treat them well.

-William Still was a prominent Philadelphia citizen who had been born to fugitive slave parents in New Jersey.
+William Still was a prominent Philadelphia citizen who had been born to fugitive enslaved parents in New Jersey.
 An associate of Tubman’s, Still also kept a record of his activities in the Underground Railroad and was able to keep it safely hidden until after the Civil War, when he published them, offering one of the clearest accounts of Underground Railroad activity at the time.

 Who Ran the Underground Railroad?